Getting enough sleep can be a challenge. Try any or all of these yoga poses for sleep, and it can transform your life.

 However, to do the poses below, you don’t have to necessarily do yoga by regular classes or extended daily practise of yoga at home.
 It will help even more if you do, but these yoga poses for sleep will help anyway.

 Yoga props or supports to do the poses in the pictures will also help, but again they are not essential.
 Other supports from around the home will do the job, such as folded blankets, firm cushions, or anything in the shape of a firm brick.
-(If you do want to know more about yoga prop options, see the Post under the “Reservations” tab on the Flametree site).
+(If you want, here’s more about yoga prop options).

-A pile of hard cover books is also another improvisation, especially if you put something soft on top, such as a small piece of foam.
+A pile of hard cover books is also another yoga prop improvisation, especially if you put something soft on top, such as a small piece of foam.

 Here are two poses that you can do even if you wake in the night, and need to get back to sleep.
 They are the two easiest poses of all.